ismaili-ziad/me/index.md

 *Note: My surname is "Ismaili Alaoui," in full.
 My first name is "Ziad."
 I do not have a middle name.*

 #### Interests: graph transformation, graph rewriting, graph algorithms, succinct data structures, compression, tournaments, query complexity (deterministic, randomised and quantum)...

-To contact me, please send me an email at ziad.ismaili-alaoui (at) liverpool (dot) ac (dot) uk.
-(I used to have my email address reversed to reduce the risks of spam from web scrapers, but I decided to be more reasonable.)

 ## Education
 **University of Liverpool**